 This idea that food should be our medicine is not a new one.
 In fact, it is the cornerstone of a modern day nutritionist's work.
 The role of a nutritionist is to help prevent disease and promote good health by encouraging an active lifestyle combined with healthy eating habits.

 March has been designated as National Nutrition Month.
 This year’s theme, “Savor the Flavor of Eating Right,” is aimed at encouraging mindful eating—the practice of being aware of how, when, why, and where we eat—while choosing nutritious and flavorful foods.
 In this post we’re going to discuss how nutritionists are improving health through changed diets, lifestyle habits, and attitudes.
+Curious to learn how you can become a nutritionist?
+Explore the Functional Nutrition program at the PCC Institute for Health Professionals.

 How Nutritionists Improve Health